 Controlling the fire in your smoker might be tricky.
-So here’s an Offset Smoker heat management guide, full of tips for all levels of pitmasters…
+So here’s an Offset Smoker heat management guide, full of tips for all levels of Pitmasters…

 Offset Smoker Heat Management (How To)

 Here are a few tips you can follow as you go through the process of cooking on your offset.
 Have enough charcoal and smoke wood ready, then dive right in!

-Tip #2: Maintaining the fire
+Tip #2: Maintaining Your Fire

 The key to Offset Smoker heat management is keeping an eye on the charcoal fire.
 Check every 15-20 minutes and adjust whatever is needed.

 Leave the firebox door cracked open until the wood has caught fire.
 Make sure to add wood as regularly as needed!

 If the heat is rising too high, try closing the dampers a little to dim the fire.

 Temperatures are not constant in the main chamber of an offset smoker.
-The side closer to the firebox will always be hotter than the side facing away from it- you could experience temperature differences of up to 50°F.
+The side closer to the firebox will always be hotter than the side facing away from it.
+Because of this you could experience temperature differences of up to 50°F.

 You have definitely heard of “thin blue smoke”.
-Some pitmasters describe it as an elusive, almost magical phenomenon.
-And, while experience and practice definitely will help you achieve it, it is not an impossible feat for the aspiring pitmaster.
+Some Pitmasters describe it as an elusive, almost magical phenomenon.
+And, while experience and practice definitely will help you achieve it, it is not an impossible feat for the aspiring Pitmaster.

 Hopefully these tips (and the great video we linked to) will help you master your offset smoker.